KittyMac/SOPedia/Sources/SOPediaPamphlet/Pamphlet/private/SOPedia/en.json/tech_short_shipHullTransport.md

-Unlocks the ability to design and build troop transport starships.
+Unlocks the ability to design and build troop ships.